npm/pg-db-session/README.md

   an optional `err` parameter that will be called when a connection is released back to the session.
-* `onTransactionRequest(baton, operation, args)`: A function accepting a baton, function, and array of arguments representing the request for a transaction session.
+* `onTransactionRequest(baton, operation, args)`: A function accepting a baton, function, and array of arguments, representing the request for a transaction session.
 Called coincident with `onConnectionRequest`.
-* `onTransactionStart(baton, operation, args)`: A function accepting a baton, function, and array of arguments representing the fulfillment of a request for a transaction session.
+* `onTransactionStart(baton, operation, args)`: A function accepting a baton, function, and array of arguments, representing the fulfillment of a request for a transaction session.
 Called before `BEGIN`, coincident with `onConnectionStart`.
 * `onTransactionFinish(baton, operation, args, PromiseInspection)`:
   A function accepting a baton, function, array of arguments, and a [`PromiseInspection`][bluebird-inspection] representing the state of the transaction.
 Called coincident with `onConnectionFinish`.
+* `onTransactionConnectionRequest(baton)`: A function accepting a baton, representing the request for a connection within a transaction session.
+* `onTransactionConnectionStart(baton)`: A function accepting a baton, representing the fulfillment of a request for a connection within a transaction session.
+* `onTransactionConnectionFinish(baton, err)`: A function accepting a baton and an optional `err` argument, representing the completion of a transaction connection within a transaction session.
-* `onAtomicRequest(baton, operation, args)`: A function accepting a baton, function, and array of arguments representing the request for an atomic session.
+* `onAtomicRequest(baton, operation, args)`: A function accepting a baton, function, and array of arguments, representing the request for an atomic session.
-* `onAtomicStart(baton, operation, args)`: A function accepting a baton, function, and array of arguments representing the fulfillment of a request for an atomic session.
+* `onAtomicStart(baton, operation, args)`: A function accepting a baton, function, and array of arguments, representing the fulfillment of a request for an atomic session.
 * `onAtomicFinish(baton, operation, args, PromiseInspection)`:
   A function accepting a baton, function, array of arguments, and a